RE and Philosophy and Ethics

 AQA GCSE (Short Course) Philosophy and Ethics

-All students continue their studies in Religious Education through Years 10 & 11 and from 2018 will sit the AQA short course examination at the end of Year 11.
-(Students who are currently in Year 11 will sit the OCR exam) The course covers a study of Christianity and Judaism and also looks in detail at two different themes.
+All students continue their studies in Religious Education through Years 10 & 11 and sit the AQA short course examination at the end of Year 11.
+The course covers a study of Christianity and Buddhism and also looks in detail at two different themes.
 These are Religion, Peace and Conflict and Relationships and Families.
 As at KS3, students receive one lesson per week.

 Key Stage 5: